 We work with children ages 6 months to 18 years

 Southeast Little Learners provides onsite and in-home evaluation and therapy services for children of all ages.
-AAC evaluations and therapy services are also available for adults.

 Traumatic Brain Injuries

 Sensory Integration & Processing Disorders • Feeding Aversions

 Cerebral Palsy • Traumatic Brain Injuries • Down Syndrome • ASD